Taxes and Fees .

 High and Unfair Wireless Taxes and Fees

-Wireless consumers pay 18% on average in combined taxes and fees from federal, state, and local governments on their monthly calling plans.
-That’s more than double the average sales tax rate for other goods or services.
+Wireless consumers pay 22.6% on average in combined taxes and fees from federal, state, and local governments on their monthly calling plans.
+That’s the highest rate ever and more than 2.5 times the average sales tax rate for other goods or services.

-These disproportionately high taxes and fees unfairly penalize wireless consumers.
+These disproportionately high taxes and fees unfairly penalize wireless consumers, especially those living in low-income households.
 This often regressive tax structure hinders efforts to bridge the digital divide and discourages mobile broadband adoption.

 Many states also charge wireless subscribers a 9-1-1 fee to fund emergency communications systems.
 Funding these systems is important, but some states have raided these funds to pay for other projects.
 This isn’t fair to consumers, and it’s a threat to public safety.
 Additionally, since emergency communications systems are an essential government service and provide a common benefit for all citizens, these services should be funded through the broad-based taxes that finance general fund expenditures.

-Policymakers should set tax structures that treat wireless subscribers fairly, encourage wireless investment, and help bring broadband to more Americans across the country.
+Policymakers should set tax structures that treat wireless subscribers fairly and help bring broadband to more Americans across the country.